 I have never really looked for another chili recipe ever since.
 It was actually one of the first savory recipes I every posted on here.

-However, now that I have my beloved Instant Pot, I was looking for a way to modify it into a pressure cooker chili recipe.
+Now that I have my beloved Instant Pot, I was looking for a way to modify it into a pressure cooker chili recipe.

 How To Make Chili In A Pressure Cooker